Get experience while making an impact

 How will I be evaluated and matched to a project team and mentor?

 Every student volunteer applicant is carefully evaluated by our management team.
 First, all candidates are scored across Technical, Passion, Resilience (and Leadership for manager applicants) categories.
-We generally expect students to have received at least classroom education and homework project experience in the type of product they want to work on.
+We generally expect students to have received at least classroom education and personal or group project experience in the type of product they want to work on.
 Across the categories, all candidates are assigned the average of scores given by two independent reviewers for fairness.

 After this evaluation, scored candidates are fed into our in-house matching algorithm.
 Our proprietary algorithm ensures that the most talented, passionate, and high-potential students are matched to projects that fit their technical skill sets and social impact interests.